The Kijabe Community

 Our hosts here are the Laikipiak Maasai of Kijabe Group Ranch.
 In Kenya, a Group Ranch is owned in common by its members.
 There are some 250 members of this Ranch, of whom about one third are resident here.
-The Ranch population is about 800 people- about 2000 Kijabe people live elsewhere in Kenya.
-Approximately 100 Kijabe residents were employed in the construction of the Sanctuary.
-Over 50% of the permanent staff at the Sanctuary are Maasai, from Kijabe and neighbouring ranches, and many Kijabe residents are employed in our community projects or as casual staff.
-The Conservancy employs local Maasai and Samburu rangers.
+The Ranch population is about 800 people with about 2000 Kijabe people living elsewhere in Kenya.
+Approximately 100 Kijabe residents have been employed in the construction of the Sanctuary.
+Our neighbours are other Maasai ranchers, and to our north Samburu tribesmen.

 The women of the Ranch are developing small craft businesses and Regenesis is helping them with accessing training and in selling their products in international markets, adding much needed cash to the family income.
-They have also opened a Maasai Craft Village or “manyatta”, serving to preserve traditions, and to educate both the new generation and those of our guests who may be interested in a visit.
+They have also opened a Maasai Craft Village or ”manyatta”.
+The manyatta will serve to preserve traditions, and to educate both the new generation and those of our guests who may be interested in a visit.
 You will be warmly welcomed.

 Guests with business or community/economic development expertise may wish to become engaged in our “business angel” programme.